brucemack/nanovna-controller/README.md

 =================================
 * Download nanovna-controller.zip
 * Unzip the file.
 This will create a base folder that contains the .exe, the config.ini file, and a static folder.
-* Edit the config.ini and set the workdir to a location where you'd like to store working files created by the controller.
+* Edit the config.ini file:
+** Set the workdir to a location where you'd like to store working files created by the controller.
+** Set the port you want to listen on for HTTP connections.
-* Open a command prompt and run the nanovna-controller.exe file with one command-line argument: the location of the base folder created in the second step above.
-This is needed to allow the controller to locate the .ini file and static folder.
+* Open a command prompt and run the nanovna-controller.exe
 * Point your browser to http://localhost:8080.
-Or use whatever port number you have configured.
+Or use whatever port number you have configured in the config.ini file

 Change Notes
 ============